-The unemployment rate in the Utica-Rome MSA decreased from 8.9 percent in December 2012 to 6.8 percent in December 2013.
-This marks the tenth consecutive month of over-the-year improvements in the jobless rate.
-From September 2007 through February 2013, the jobless rate never declined from the previous year.
+The unemployment rate in the Utica-Rome MSA decreased from 9.4 percent in February 2013 to 8.2 percent in February 2014.
+This marks the 13th consecutive month of over-the-year improvements in the jobless rate.
+From September 2007 through January 2013, the jobless rate never declined from the previous year.
 (The current unemployment rate series began in 1990.)

-The jobless rate declined from November 2013.
-The jobless rate usually increases from November to December.
-Historically, from November to December, in the past 10 years, the unemployment rate increased 8 times, declined once and was unchanged one time.
+The jobless rate increased from January 2013.
+The unemployment rate usually remains high in February and shows little change from January.
+In fact, the 10-year average January unemployment rate is virtually identical to the 10-year average February unemployment rate.
+Historically, from January to February, in the past 10 years, the unemployment rate increased 4 times, declined 4 times and remained unchanged 2 times.

 by Mark Barbano, Labor Market Analyst, Mohawk Valley

 What is seasonality?
 While it impacts many economic series, it is difficult for many people to understand.
 The U.S. Bureau of Labor Statistics defines seasonality as a “pattern that more or less repeats itself each year, although this pattern may … change … over time.

 Many factors contribute to seasonality, including weather conditions, holidays (e.g., Christmas, Easter), annually scheduled calendar events (e.g., the beginning and end of the school year) and dates set by law (e.g., tax filing deadline).
 Seasonality helps to explain why your home’s heating costs rise in the winter, why demand for turkey increases in November and why it is difficult to find a winter coat in July.